-One study of 2016 college graduates showed they had an average $37,172 in student loan debt.
-And more than one in ten of them will either default or be delinquent in repaying those loans.1
+One study households with student loan debt showed that the average amount owed was $47,671.1 And more than 20% of recipients with outstanding loans will either default or be delinquent in repaying those loans.2

 For current college kids, it may be too late to avoid learning about debt the hard way.
 But if you still have children at home, save them (and yourself) some heartache by teaching them the basics of smart money management.

 Have the conversation.
 Many everyday transactions can lead to discussions about money.
 At the grocery store, talk with your kids about comparing prices and staying within a budget.
 At the bank, teach them that the automated teller machine doesn’t just give you money for the asking.
 Show your kids a credit card statement to help them understand how “swiping the card” actually takes money out of your pocket.

 Let them live it.
 An allowance program, where payments are tied to chores or household responsibilities, can help teach children the relationship between work and money.
 Your program might even include incentives or bonuses for exceptional work.
 Aside from allowances, you could create a budget for clothing or other items you provide.
 Let your kids decide how and when to spend the allotted money.
 This may help them learn to balance their wants and needs at a young age, when the stakes are not too high.

 Teach kids about saving, investing, and even retirement planning.
 To encourage teenagers to save, you might offer a match program, say 25 cents for every dollar they put in a savings account.
 Once they have saved $1,000, consider helping them open a custodial investment account, then teach them how to research performance and ratings online.
 You might even think about opening an individual retirement account (IRA).
 Some parents offer to fund an IRA for their children as long as their children are earning a paycheck.3